peterbrittain/asciimatics/doc/source/io.rst

 ^^^^^^^^^^^^^^^^^^^^^
 If you want to do something more complex, you can use the :py:meth:`.paint` method to specify a colour map for each character to be displayed.
-This must be a list of paired colour/attribute values (tuples or lists) that is at least as long as the text to be displayed.
+This must be a list of colour/attribute values (tuples or lists) that is at least as long as the text to be displayed.
 This method is typically used for displaying complex, multi-coloured text from a Renderer.
 See :ref:`animation-ref` for more details.

 Refreshing the Screen
 ---------------------
-Just using the above method to output to screen isn't quite enough.
+Just using the above methods to output to screen isn't quite enough.
 The Screen maintains a buffer of what is to be displayed and will only actually display it once the :py:meth:`.refresh` method is called.
 This is done to reduce flicker on the display device as new content is created.